Millie-10/Commonwealth-Games-2022/README.md

 ## Summary

-* England had a total of 176 medals which is a very close one compared to Australia's 178 total medals.
-Australia's total medals dropped by 20 while England's total medals increased a by 40.
+* England had 176 medals which is very close compared to Australia's 178 total medals.
+Australia's total medals dropped by 20 while England's total medals increased by 40.
-* Across all 43 teams that won at least a medal, total medal in 2022 ranged from 1 to 178.
+* Across all 43 teams that won at least a medal, the total medal in 2022 ranged from 1 to 178.
-* Australia topped the rank table with 198 total medals in 2018 and 178 total medals in 2022.
+* Australia topped the rank table with 198 total medals in 2018 and 178 total in 2022.
-* Emma McKeon is the most decorated athlete with a total of 8 medals.
+* Emma McKeon is the most decorated athlete with 8 medals.
-* Total medals gotten by all teams in 2018 is 840 while the total medals gotten by all teams in 2022 is 877 which is an increase by 37.
+* The total medals gotten by all teams in 2018 is 840, while the total medals earned by all teams in 2022 is 877, an increase of 37.

 ###### DAX measures used